Things to See and Do

 Visit:

 The church has an unusual one-handed clock and the town is on a steep slope.
-There are new and second-hand books and CD shops, a chairmaker, a clock mender, antiques, two museums, a House on Crutches, knitwear, batik, a brewery, flea markets on the first Saturday of the month and cafes.
+There are new and second-hand books and CD shops, a chairmaker, a clock mender, antiques, two museums, a House on Crutches, knitwear, batik, a brewery, flea markets on the first Saturday of the month, a railway museum and cafes.

 Described in Housman's poem, "The Shropshire Lad," as "one of the quietest places under the sun" (not just to rhyme sun with Clun; it's true), this is a deeply rural, small settlement with its castle (and a fine tower), church, river walks, almshouses, a few shops and pubs and a cafe serving good cakes.